Ole85/ElevatorSimCpp/README.md

 ### 2. Programm Description:

 The **left column** demonstrates the calls.
 Each time you press a number (1 to 4) an elevator call is executed and saved in the call-array.\
 The **right column** demonstrates the right-now position of elevator.
-The elevators will move to the levels until all elevator calls are done.
+The elevators will move to the levels until all elevator calls are done.\
+Detailed comments can be found in the code.